What Is Trap of Desire?

 Luna, Leonard, Sophia, Victor, Margot, Alejandro, James, Esmeralda, Lucy.
 Who they are, how they connect, and where to start.

-21 books.
-6 cycles.
-An Essential Path of 12.
-Here is the complete reading order and how to navigate the universe.
+A 21-book main series, one bonus novel, 6 cycles, and an Essential Path of 12.
+Here is how to navigate the universe.

 Yes.
 But not in the way most dark romance is.
 Here is what makes it different - and why that difference is the point.